tether-labs/fabric/tutorial.md

 ### 9.4 Smoke‑test the Route

-1. **Re‑build** your Wasm bundle (`zig build -Drelease-small`).
-2. Navigate to `http://localhost:5173/tictac` in the browser.
+1. Navigate to `http://localhost:5173/tictac` in the browser.
-3. You should see the centred “Tic‑Tac‑Toe!” header.
+2. You should see the centred “Tic‑Tac‑Toe!” header.

 If you get a blank screen, confirm: